rpuls/ZAP-OWASP-Web-interface/README.md

 ## About this boilerplate
 This repository provides a lightweight Node.js application with a modern web interface for interacting with the [ZAPROXY](https://www.zaproxy.org/) API.
 Simply launch the app, enter the URL of the website you want to scan for vulnerabilities, and click the Start Scan button.
 Once the scan is complete, you can view the results directly in the web interface or download a detailed PDF report.

+⚠️ **Important Memory Requirements**:
+- The ZAP service requires **at least 2GB of RAM** to function properly, especially for scanning larger sites
+- Railway's free tier (500MB) is not sufficient for most scans
+- For production use, consider upgrading to Railway's Hobby or Pro plan
+- Memory usage increases with site complexity and depth of scanning

 Regular OWASP scans are essential for maintaining robust web security, especially for organizations aiming to comply with standards like ISO27001 or similar certifications.

 ### Why run in the cloud?